experimentarium/times/docs/part-2/03-parameters.md

 > This option is similar to option (2) above, but in this case all product revenues are included in the calculation, including also the peak capacity credit from the TIMES peaking equation (when defined).
 The calculated LEC value thus represents the levelized **net** unit cost after subtracting the value of all products from the gross levelized cost.
 For competitive new capacity vintages, the resulting levelized cost should in this case generally be *negative*, because investments into technologies that enter the solution are normally profitable.
 For the marginal technologies the levelized cost can be expected to be very close to zero.
 Only those technologies that have been in some way forced into the solution, e.g. by specifying lower bounds on the capacity or by some other types of constraints, should normally have a positive levelized cost when using this option.

 In the TIMES calculation, the expenditures for technology investments and process commodity flows include also taxes minus subsidies, if such have been specified.
 The levelized costs are calculated by process vintage, but only for new capacity vintages, as for them both the full cost data influencing technology choice and the operating history starting from the commissioning date are available, which is rarely the case for existing vintages.

+[^21]: The term *target timeslice level* or *target timeslice* is used in the following as synonym for the timeslice level or timeslices which are required by the model generators depending on the process or commodity timeslice resolution (**prc_tsl** and **com_tsl** respectively).

+[^22]: Note that as an exception, for NCAP_AF direct inheritance and aggregation will be disabled if any values are specified at the process timeslice level.
+However, this may be circumvented by using NCAP_AFS for defining the values at process timeslices.

+[^23]: The first row contains the parameter name, the second row contains in brackets the index domain over which the parameter is defined.

+[^24]: This column gives references to related input parameters (in upper case) or sets (in lower case) being used in the context of this parameter as well as internal parameters/sets or result parameters being derived from the input parameter.

+[^25]: This column lists the unit of the parameter, the possible range of its numeric value \[in square brackets\] and the inter-/extrapolation rules that apply.

+[^26]: An indication of circumstances for which the parameter is to be provided or omitted, as well as description of inheritance/aggregation rules applied to parameters having the timeslice (**s)** index.

+[^27]: Equations or variables that are directly affected by the parameter.

+[^28]: Abbreviation i/e = inter-/extrapolation

+[^29]: Standard aggregation not implemented for FLO_BND.

+[^30]: The indexing of auxiliary consumption flows or emissions of inter-regional exchange processes is illustrated in the figure below.

+[^31]: The first row contains the parameter name, the second row contains in brackets the index domain, for which the parameter is defined.

+[^32]: GDX stands for GAMS Data Exchange.
+A GDX file is a binary file that stores the values of one or more GAMS symbols such as sets, parameters variables and equations.
+GDX files can be used to prepare data for a GAMS model, present results of a GAMS model, store results of the same model using different parameters etc. They do not store a model formulation or executable statements.

+[^33]: The use of the **gdx2veda** tool together with the **times2veda.vdd** control file and the **VEDA-BE** software are described in Part V.

+[^34]: First row: parameter name; second row (in brackets): the index domain, for which the parameter is defined.